 About our year 2016:

-What constitutes More-Than, follows:
+What constitutes More.Than.TV

-Supporting nonprofits and finding more ways to engage local business was our counterpoint to arts.
-Some businesses joined with producers, civic groups and citizens to make Holiday Greeting; a decade old WPAA tradition.
-Others participated in a new show ‘CommUnity Conversations’.
-Some did event PSAs. #In2Languages, a 4-way community outreach and business collaboration was successfully launched in August.
-It leverages free DW Global News (English) content available to all Access Stations with local underwriting to acquire the same content in Spanish.
+Supporting nonprofits and finding more ways to engage local business was our counterpoint to the arts.
+Some businesses joined with producers, civic groups and citizens to make a Holiday Greeting, a decade-old WPAA tradition.
+Others participated in a new show CommUnity Conversations.
+Some did event Public Service Announcements.
+(PSA) In August, #In2Languages, a four-way community-outreach and business collaboration, was successfully launched. #In2Languages uses free Global News content in English from German international broadcaster Deutsche Welle, available to all Access Stations, with locally donor-funded versions of the same content in Spanish.

-Ages: Kids, Youth, Seniors and everything in between
+Ages Kids, Youth, Seniors and everything in between;

-Religion: Christian, Jewish, Muslim,
+Religion Christian, Jewish, Muslim;

-Race: More representative than our community
+Race More representative than our community.

-Topics ranged from Medieval History to event-promotion to role of nonprofits in the community to celebrating community.
+Topics ranged from Medieval History to event promotion to role of nonprofits in the community to celebrating community.